kostaspm/SudokuSolver/README.md

 # SudokuSolver
-A program that reads a txt file of a sudoku format and solves the problem
+A program that reads a matrix of a sudoku format and solves the problem.

+0 represents the gaps.